 For example, if the expectation to date is 50 points and actual completion is 45, the gap shows that the current pace is 90%.
 The forecast assumes that at the planned date of completion, 90% of the content will be done.

 If there is no expected velocity available for calculation, the forecast is based on the assumption that the actual points-per-day rate will remain constant in the future.

 What do the colors represent?

-The solid green line shows actual progress, and the yellow line shows expected velocity as defined by the team lead.
+The solid green line shows actual progress, and the yellow line shows expected velocity as defined by the team leader or equivalent role.

 If the forecast (dotted) line is green, this means the release content is expected to be done by the release date.

 If the line is red, the content will not be complete on time, at the current rate of progress.

 Where can I see forecasting?